ministryofjustice/itpolicycontent/content/taking-it-equipment-abroad.md

 But before you travel, consider:

-* If you need to take MOJ IT equipment abroad or access MOJ IT systems to do your job?
+* if you need to take MOJ IT equipment abroad or access MOJ IT systems to do your job?
-* If the business need can be met in another way or by someone else?
+* if the business need can be met in another way or by someone else?
-* If you just need to manage your inbox while away, whether you can delegate permissions to your inbox to a colleague to manage on your behalf?
+* if you just need to manage your inbox while away, whether you can delegate permissions to your inbox to a colleague to manage on your behalf?

 As a government official travelling overseas, you should consider that you may be of interest to hostile parties regardless of your role.
 By following MOJ policies and processes, you can help reduce the risk to yourself and limit the damage of exposure of sensitive information.